-After working in travel and tourism, business management, and education and training in the past, 33-year-old Hasina Riley wanted a change of career direction and signed up for a Steps into Work (NHS) employability programme to prepare her for a future career in the sector.
+After working in hospitality, business management, and education and training in the past, 33-year-old Hasina Riley wanted a change of career direction and signed up for a Steps into Work (NHS) employability programme to prepare her for a future career in the sector.

 The five-week course – run by the college in partnership with The Royal Wolverhampton NHS Trust – is aimed at anyone who wants to work in an administrative role in the NHS and is an opportunity to develop the employability skills needed to work in the sector and benefit from a work experience placement in a healthcare setting.